How to Buy LED Lighting

 - LED Bulbs: Simply use these in place of your existing lightbulbs.
 LED alternatives are available for most commonly used incandescent bulbs…even Edison bulbs! needs photo

-- Integrated LEDs: On some lamps and fixtures, the LED light source is built right into the design.
+- Built-In or Integrated LEDs: On some lamps and fixtures, the LED light source is built right into the design.
 These “integrated” LEDs allow for innovative designs and shapes that were once unthinkable.

 Where to Use LED?
 Anywhere!